bacalhau-project/bacalhau/docs/docs/dev/cli-reference/cli/node/reject/index.md

 # Command: `node reject`

-The `bacalhau node reject` command offers administrations the ability to reject a compute node's request to join the cluster.
+The `bacalhau node reject` command offers administrators the ability to reject a compute node's request to join the cluster.

 ## Description: